greeshmav11/DSW-Project/README.md

 Two classification models (e.g., XXX, Multilayer Perceptron) will be trained to predict `popularity_bucket`.

+### Multilayer Perceptron Model Architecture:
+This model has three hidden layers, each using ReLU activation to capture complex patterns.
+Dropout is added to help prevent overfitting and keep the model generalizable.
+For the output, we use softmax to handle multiple classes.
+It is trained using the Adam optimizer, with categorical crossentropy loss to make sure it effectively classifies the different categories.
+A Keras model is wrapped and fine-tuned with GridSearchCV to identify the optimal hyperparameters.
+The best-performing model is then assessed on the test set, with accuracy calculated after converting predictions and labels from one-hot encoding to class labels.
+We used 3-fold cross-validation to evaluate the model's performance during hyperparameter tuning.
+Evaluation metrics include accuracy, precision, recall, F1 score, confusion matrix, calibration curve, and Shapley values.

 ### Key Findings

 ...

+#### Multilayer Perceptron Model:
 The neural network model performed significantly better using only categorical features, achieving around 56% accuracy compared to 32% when both categorical and textual features were used.
 This suggests that the textual data may have introduced noise or lacked sufficient signal for predicting popularity buckets.

+Our model outperforms the naive baseline by a clear margin across all metrics.
+This shows:
+•	It is learning useful patterns from the data.
+•	It is not guessing blindly like the baseline.
+•	Even if not perfect, it provides meaningful classification, especially in a noisy task like social media popularity prediction.

+Shapley values show the importance of features in the model:
+•   'subreddit' and 'flair' are the most important features overall.
+•   'is_self' and 'media_type' are moderately important.
+•   'created_hour' and 'nsfw' have a very small impact, meaning they do not influence the model much.

 ### Challenges faced